iamt4nk/smm.nvim/README.md

 1. Generate an authentication token.
 1. Start a timer that sends API requests to Spotify servers.
    **NOTE 2**: Spotify Apps that use the [Spotify Web API](https://developer.spotify.com/documentation/web-api) do not allow you to specify a webhook.
 This pretty much means that the only thing we can do on the plugin is send requests every so often to sync with the servers.

+To stop the playback, simply run the same command.